Board of Directors (2019- 2020)

 Laura Watts is a Senior Fellow at the Canadian Centre for Elder Law and formerly served as its National Director.
 She co-chairs the Law and Aging team of the National Initiative for Care of the Elderly, as well as co-facilitating the World Study Group on Elder Law.
 Laura also is a past chair of the Consumer and Investor Advisory Council established by the Ombudsman for Banking Services and Investments.
 Laura currently teaches at the University of Toronto where she is obtaining her doctorate jointly from the Faculty of Law and the Institute for Life Course and Aging.

-Dr. Louise Plouffe
+Member - Dr. Louise Plouffe

 Research Director, International Longevity Centre